martinwoodward/csharpworkshop/README.md

 what it is like building high performance web workloads in ASP.NET and what tooling support you have available.

-**Target Audience:** This workshop is aimed at developers with no prior knowledge of C# but have experience with other programming languages.
+**Target Audience:** This workshop is aimed at developers with no prior knowledge of C# but have some experience with other programming languages or would like a refresher on the modern C# language.

 ## Workshop Contents